 There are many who feel this is not enough but one positive way to think about it is when other parts of the system hold us back.
-Consider people hit by the spare room subsidy rules.
-If that were costing you, say, £14 a week, and if you don’t have kids at home, by taking a few hours’ work and earning £38, you’ll cover the Bedroom Tax at least.
+Consider people hit by the spare room subsidy rules, ie, the Bedroom Tax.
+If that costs us, say, £14 a week, and if we don’t have kids at home, by taking a few hours’ work and earning £38, we would cover the Bedroom Tax at least.
 It’s complex but it should mean all UC claimants are better off working than claiming.

 Getting All You’re Worth

 All claimants moving onto UC should do an online benefit checker and also a ‘better off calculator’ to look at how getting some paid work would affect things.
 Remember, UC replaces six of the biggest benefits but others are still claimed separately, such as Child Benefit and Council Tax Support (or reduction).
 See our overview of benefits and how to check what we can claim here.